 I am not going to mention programming the alky controller other than strongly suggest you start with it set as the manufacturer suggests and read all his notes on tuning the alky flow.
 Talk to him about changes.
 I don't normally promote vendors over another but, to my knowledge, Alky Control is the only vendor making Buick specific kits and the suggested settings in the instructions will work as well as possible in most cases without additional tweaking for most cars.

 I am going to mention valve springs in this section because it is vital to have an engine that pulls strongly to whatever rpm you require to cross the finish line in third.
 I used to suggest Comp 980's but they often die after a handful of runs.
 When they do, the car will not pull in third gear.
 Now, I suggest quality springs that have a seat pressure of 100-125 psi.
-Comp 981's seem to be better quality and last longer from various reports.
+Comp 981's seem to be better quality and last longer from various reports than do the 980's we used to suggest all the time.
 Note, I am talking about flat tappet cams here, not roller cams.

 Finally, accept the fact that the quicker you